Class Information and dancewear

 Our Jazz classes for girls, boys and adults, are a fun way to improve fitness, co-ordination and flexibility in a relaxed and happy atmosphere.

-BOYS ONLY CLASS - We have introduded this class by request and the Boys enjoy a fun class which channel their energy into dance with fitness, flexability, leaps and spins.
+BOYS ONLY CLASSES - The Boys Only classes have been a great success and the boys were the stars of our recent Show.The Boys enjoy a fun class which channel their energy into dance with fitness, flexability, leaps and spins.

 Mary Robson and Assistants Sam Simpson and Catriona Matthew are Registered Teachers of the Royal Academy of Dance.
-Sam teaches Ballet and all the Jazz and Boys Only classes and Catriona will be teaching the Nursery and Pre-Primary classes in Wormit.
+Sam teaches the Jazz and Boys Only classes and Catriona teaches the the younger ballet classes in Wormit and Tayport.

 All items are available through the Ballet School.